Resident Evil (1996 video game): Windows

 The Windows version, released in December 1996, featured the uncensored footage from the Japanese version, and the opening intro is in full color rather than black and white.
 It is the only version of Resident Evil that has all of the uncensored full motion video (FMV) sequences, which includes the uncensored introduction, Kenneth's death scene in its entirety, and ending.
 Support for 3D accelerator cards were added, allowing for much sharper graphics.
 Two new unlockable weapons were added, a MAC-10 for Jill and an FN Minimi for Chris.
 New unlockable outfits for Chris and Jill were added as well.
 It also skips the door animations and allows saves without ink ribbons only in Jill's game.

 The original Windows version was re-released on June 26, 2024 by GOG.com to include quality of life improvements and enhanced compatibility.
 Following the re-release of the first title, GOG.com released Resident Evil 2 on August 27 and Resident Evil 3: Nemesis on September 25, both individually and as a $24.99 bundle.
+On April 1, 2026, this version was released on Steam, along with the rest of the trilogy.